 Professional Development Program (PDP)

 The Institue for Scientist and Engineering Educators (ISEE) Professional Development Program trains participants in inquiry-based learning techniques and how they can be incorporated in STEM education.
 Part of the program includes designing, organizing and leading an inquiry-based lab activity for high school or college aged students.
 As a participant in 2013, I worked with fellow IfA grads Nick Lee (team lead), Evan Sinukoff, and Megan Ansdell to design a "light and optics" themed lab activity for advanced high school students.
+In 2015 I returned as a team leader to design an inquiry-based lab on astronomical data reduction with Heather Flewelling and Kelly Lockhart, both at IfA.

 Outreach at the IfA